If you are a blogger or a small online business owner, have you ever wondered what is the ideal frequency for blog posts to maximize your return?

 2. Batch your keyword research and title creation.
 I do all my keyword research and title creation along with the 3-month content planning.
 Jaaxy is my No.1 keyword searching tool.

-The idea here is to pay for one or two average freelancers to do the research and write draft posts for you, then you can use them perfect a higher quality post.
+The idea here is to pay for one or two average freelancers to do the research and write draft posts for you, then you can use them to perfect a higher-quality post.
 Sometimes, you can even spin one paid draft post to several blog posts.
 While this is an efficient method to increase the frequency for blog posts, the watch out here, is do NOT rely on the freelancer to write for you all the time.

 Well my friend, I hope you found the answer on what is the ideal frequency for blog posts? and what is the best length for a blog post?